Anger in Women & Girls

 “I’d been struggling to end a work relationship with someone that just wasn’t working for me.
 After a couple of sessions with Lareen I was able to do it, and in a surprisingly smooth and harmonious manner.
 It feels so good to take your power back from people you shouldn’t have given it to in the first place!”

-If you’d like read more about how I’ve helped other women and girls like you for a range of stresses and anxieties, check out my Testimonials page.
+If you’d like read more about how I’ve helped other women and girls with a range of stresses and anxieties, check out my Testimonials page.
+And if you’d like to find out more about ways to work with me online (via Zoom) in woman-centred private sessions or programs to start changing your life for the better, start at my website homepage.